jmgmiko/zoobook_selenium/README.md

 - FindBy
 - Execute
 - Check If Exists
+- Check If Element Contains
+- Check If Displayed

 ### The Commands of the Framework
 Here is the list of the framework's commands: